MicrosoftDocs/azure-devops-yaml-schema/task-reference/java-tool-installer-v0.md

 **`createExtractDirectory`** - **Create directory for extracting**<br>
 `boolean`.
 Optional.
 Use when `jdkSourceOption != PreInstalled`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 By default, the task creates a directory similar to `JAVA_HOME_8_X64_OpenJDK_zip` for extracting JDK.
-This option disables the creation of that folder and, if set to `true`, JDK is located in the root of `jdkDestinationDirectory` instead.
+This option disables the creation of that folder and, if set to `false`, JDK is located in the root of `jdkDestinationDirectory` instead.
 <!-- :::editable-content-end::: -->
 <br>